riggid/Notes/Semester 1/Physics/Unit 2/Core Notes.md

 ### Density of States for 3D Free Electrons

-For free electrons in a 3D metal (model.ed as particles in a 3D infinite potential box of side L):
+For free electrons in a 3D metal (modeled as particles in a 3D infinite potential box of side L):
 The energy levels are $E = \frac{h^2}{8mL^2}(n_x^2+n_y^2+n_z^2)$.
 1.  **n-Space**: Each set of quantum numbers $(n_x, n_y, n_z)$ (positive integers) represents a unique quantum state.
 We envision these points in a 3D "n-space".
 2.  **Radius in n-Space**: Define $R = \sqrt{n_x^2+n_y^2+n_z^2}$.
 From the energy equation, $R^2 = \frac{8mL^2 E}{h^2}$.